 Because the tech sector is borderless, so are we.
 Our tech lawyers practice in 20 markets worldwide, completing deals in 30 countries in 2017.
 In London, we closed 100 venture financings last year.
 In France, we’re the go-to firm for French startups looking for financing or more established companies executing strategic combinations.
 In Italy and Germany we advise on the most exciting cross-border tech transactions in the market.
 In China, we’re helping to pioneer the fast-growing tech market and representing leading private equity and venture capital investors.
 We’re assisting clients in building Africa’s telecommunications infrastructure, and we act for pioneering African startups in FinTech, video streaming and other spaces.

-We’ve helped our clients raise $12.4bn in 2018 through our work on 650+ venture financings.
+We’ve helped our clients raise nearly $19bn in 2019 through our work on 970+ venture financings.
 This includes large later-stage rounds for companies such as Stripe.
-We have been ranked top 3 for global venture capital by PitchBook for eight consecutive quarters including Q2 2019.
+We have been ranked top 3 for global venture capital by PitchBook for two years in a row, 2018 and 2019.
 We’ve also advised on some of the largest private company sales, including Nest’s sale to Google, Cruise Automation’s sale to GM, and Instagram’s sale to Facebook.
 Our Total Access program helps early-stage companies get started – from business plan feedback to panel discussions with the most successful entrepreneurs.
 Our tech IPO team has helped longtime clients ring the bell in New York, London and Hong Kong.
 We collaborate closely with the tech teams at Goldman Sachs, Morgan Stanley, J.P.
 Morgan, Bank of America Merrill Lynch and Credit Suisse, among others.
 We represent serial acquirors, such as Microsoft, and execute transactions that have long-range impact, such as the purchase of Siri.
 Across borders, our tech influence is everywhere.
 We’ve represented Chinese online retail giant JD.com in billions of dollars of acquisitions and joint ventures.
 Our recent cross-border work includes representing Amsterdam-based AVG in its acquisition by Czech-based software company Avast.

 As a leader in finance, we’re well equipped to adapt traditional financing structures to the tech market.
 Our Structured Finance team helped peer-to-peer lender Upstart deploy a novel trust structure to provide security to Upstart’s funders.
 We’re collaborating with the leading players in FinTech to develop this growing market, including SoFi and Stripe.
 Our Public Finance team forged new territory with KentuckyWired, the first U.S. public-private partnership to provide statewide Internet access – named Deal of the Year by The Bond Buyer.